 Stock market today: Asian markets track Wall Street decline

-Asian shares declined Wednesday, tracking losses on Wall Street as shares of beleaguered banks tumbled again and worries about the U.S. economy deepened.
+Asian shares declined Wednesday, tracking losses on Wall Street ahead of a decision on interest rates by the Federal Reserve.

 U.S. futures edged higher while oil prices were little changed.

-Investors are waiting for the Federal Reserve’s next move on interest rates.
-Wrapping up a two-day policy meeting later in the day, the U.S. central bank is widely expected to raise its key rate by a quarter percentage point to 5%-5.25% to try to finally tamp down inflation.
+The Federal Reserve will wrap up a two-day policy meeting later in the day.
+It is widely expected to raise its key rate by a quarter percentage point to 5%-5.25% to try to finally tamp down inflation.

 “Risk sentiments are back to a cautious mood this week, having digested many of the big tech earnings and a series of uncertainties are now back onto the radar for the bulls to tackle,” Yeap Jun Rong of IG Research said in a commentary.